alexyuly/chil/README.md

 ### Static Type System

+`vocalize` uses a strong static type system to enforce the types of connections allowed within its component graph.
 All type names are notated as strings, which may contain spaces or any other valid JSON characters.
 Conventionally, all type names should be notated in lower case with spaces added between words.

 ### Specific Value Types

-There are three *specific value types*:

-- `"number"`: A valid JSON number
+- JSON numbers: `"number"`
-- `"string"`: A valid JSON string
+- JSON strings: `"string"`
-- `"boolean"`: A valid JSON boolean
+- JSON `true` or `false`: `"boolean"`

 ### Generic Value Types